Developer-RONNIE/DSA_C-/3-Conditionals-Loops/practise/Ques.md

 5. Write a program that determines whether a given character is an uppercase or lowercase letter.
 The program should take a single character as input and output whether the character is in uppercase or lowercase format [Solutions]()

 6. Write a program that checks a given number and prints whether it is positive or negative using Ternary Statements [Solutions]()

+7. Write a program that takes an integer input n and prints all the numbers from 1 to n [Solutions]()